Hills Hub in Emerald

 - oversee the smooth day-to-day operations of the hub

 - nurture strong, collaborative relationships between hub stakeholders, and foster community connections and leadership

 - build a year-round program of events and activities.

 The Hills Hub responds to the emerging needs of local residents in Cockatoo, Emerald, Gembrook and surrounding Hills townships.

-Bringing several community groups under one roof will better connect people in the community, increase social interaction, and provide improved access to a range of community activities including skills-based learning.
+Bringing several community groups under one roof better connects people in the community, increases social interaction, and provides improved access to a range of community activities including skills-based learning.